NMDA receptor malfunction is implicated in Alzheimer’s, Parkinson’s, depression, schizophrenia, autism, and stroke

 Cold Spring Harbor, NY — Biologists at Cold Spring Harbor Laboratory (CSHL) report today that they have succeeded in obtaining an unprecedented view of a type of brain-cell receptor that is implicated in a range of neurological illnesses, including Alzheimer’s disease, Parkinson’s disease, depression, schizophrenia, autism, and ischemic injuries associated with stroke.

-The team’s atomic-level picture of the intact NMDA (N-methyl, D-aspartate) receptor should serve as template and guide for the design of therapeutic compounds.
+The team’s atomic-level picture of the intact NMDA (N-methyl, D-aspartate) receptor should serve as a template and guide for the design of therapeutic compounds.

 The NMDA receptor is a massive multi-subunit complex that integrates both chemical and electrical signals in the brain to allow neurons to communicate with one another.
 These conversations form the basis of memory, learning, and thought, and critically mediate brain development.
 The receptor’s function is tightly regulated: both increased and decreased NMDA activities are associated with neurological diseases.